January 9, 2018

 Since April of 2014 Trendhaven has been managing client accounts in a strategy that has just completed its 26th year.
 The tactical approach using high-yield bond funds has been very successful in achieving its absolute return investment goal.
 Only one calendar year had a slightly negative return, and maximum drawdown net of fees has been held to only 5.9%.
 This degree of loss mitigation was achieved during a period that included several market corrections, two of which were some of the most severe ever seen.
 Many believe we are late in the cycle of investment returns for risk assets.
 If so, our approach should prove to be a timely alternative to passive investing.

 Because high-yield bonds and stocks are both reflections of the promise of future economic conditions, comparisons are ultimately made.
 In 2017 the stock indexes continued their meteoric rise, while the high-yield bond advance moderated, in what may be a harbinger for stocks.
+We ended 2017 with a return of 4.6%, net of fees.
 Over the 26-year life of our strategy, annualized return (net of fees) are on a par with the S&P 500 index (gross of fees), even as that index continues to set new record highs.
 The difference being that our approach did it without all the gut-wrenching drama of huge declines and long recoveries.

 Because most investors are reluctant to commit to a full allocation to stocks, they attempt to mitigate the risk of loss through diversification.
 This usually takes the form of diversified portfolios that are some spin on a 60/40 stock/bond allocation.
 So a review of past performance wouldn’t be complete without taking a look at how a simple 60/40 portfolio performed during both of the last two major market corrections and subsequent recoveries, compared to our managed tactical approach.
 As you can see, holding onto a well diversified 60/40 stock/bond portfolio during these times would have taken a toll on an investor’s patience.
 Recovery from the next correction may not have the benefit of the central bank monetary policy juice provided the last time.
 Moreover, the longer term benefits of avoiding the lion’s share of the corrections via active management are significant.